Voters in Kitimat just handed Enbridge a stunning defeat. What would happen if British Columbia voted on Northern Gateway as a province?

 To get things done, its best to assume politicians are followers, not leaders: build a big enough parade and politicians will crawl over each other to get out in front.
 Our job as advocates is not to go begging on bended knee to negotiate policy options.
-Our job is to build to biggest, broadest, most diverse parade we can.
+Our job is to build the biggest, broadest, most diverse parade we can.

 A recent poll shows two thirds of British Columbians oppose Enbridge's plan to expand crude oil tanker traffic on our coast.
 In response, the company released a misleading attack video to try and discredit the findings, but nobody seems to be buying it.